 Donate

-Meet our Sisterhood of change makers – a new generation of leaders at the forefront of a global movement for girls’ education.
+Hear from our sisterhood of change makers – a new generation of leaders at the forefront of a global movement for girls’ education.

 We share a background of poverty and exclusion, and an unstoppable determination to ensure that every girl secures her right to go to school, learn and thrive, and can become an independent, influential woman.